chef-boneyard/windows/README.md

 - `:install` - install a Windows role/feature
 - `:remove` - remove a Windows role/feature
-- `:delete` - remove a Windows role/feature from the image (not supported by ServerManagerCmd)
+- `:delete` - remove a Windows role/feature from the image

 #### Properties